davithss/wishlister/README.md

 Features:

-* Fousquare authetication
+* Authenticate with your foursquare account;

-* Get your friends recent checkins
+* Get your friends recent checkins;

-* Save their checkin on your list
+* You loved where your friend checked in?
+Add it on your Wish List;

-* You can see your lists and items
+* Manage your lists and wishes;

 TODO:

-* Fix bug on foursquare2 gem, it's not deleting item.
-* Create, Edit and Update list
-* RSPEC
+* Make a full integration with foursquare;

+* Help me improve it.
+Create a issue and PR.

 # wishlister